LS-Lab/KeYmaeraX-release/README.md

 =============

 The goal of KeYmaera X is to implement the proof calculus of differential dynamic logic in a way that is amenable to soundness assurance by way of a small trusted LCF-style kernel while still being amenable to automatic theorem proving.
-Differential dynamic logic and its Hilbert-type and sequent proof calculi have been described and specified in more detail in:
+Differential dynamic logic and its Hilbert-type and sequent proof calculi have been described and specified in:

 1. André Platzer.
 [A complete uniform substitution calculus for differential dynamic logic](http://dx.doi.org/10.1007/s10817-016-9385-1).
-Journal of Automated Reasoning, 2016.
+Journal of Automated Reasoning, 59(2), pp. 219-266, 2017.

 Based on: André Platzer.
 [A uniform substitution calculus for differential dynamic logic](http://dx.doi.org/10.1007/978-3-319-21401-6_32).